 The High-Luminosity Large Hadron Collider (HL-LHC) project aims to crank up the performance of the LHC in order to increase the potential for discoveries after 2025.
 The objective is to increase luminosity by a factor of 10 beyond the LHC’s design value.

 Luminosity is an important indicator of the performance of an accelerator: it is proportional to the number of collisions that occur in a given amount of time.
 The higher the luminosity, the more data the experiments can gather to allow them to observe rare processes.
-The High-Luminosity LHC, which should be operational by 2025, will allow precise studies of the new particles observed at the LHC, such as the Higgs boson.
-It will allow the observation of rare processes that are inaccessible at the LHC’s current sensitivity level.
-For example, the High-Luminosity LHC will produce up to 15 million Higgs bosons per year, compared to the 1.2 million produced in 2011 and 2012.
+The High-Luminosity LHC, which should be operational as from 2026, will allow physicists to study of known mechanisms in greater detail, such as the Higgs boson, and observe rare new phenomena that might reveal themselves.
+For example, the High-Luminosity LHC will produce at least 15 million Higgs bosons per year, compared to around three million from the LHC in 2017.

-The High-Luminosity LHC project was announced as the top priority of the European Strategy for Particle Physics in 2013 and its funding is enshrined in CERN’s Medium-Term Plan.
+The High-Luminosity LHC project was announced as the top priority of the European Strategy for Particle Physics in 2013.

 Featured updates on this topic